ragul023/gitmonitor/backend/ReadMe.md

 - `release`

-The implementation will be introduced incrementally rather than supporting every GitHub event from the beginning.
+I will add these events one by one instead of trying to implement everything at once.

 ---

 ## Payload Normalization

-Different GitHub events contain different payload structures.
+Different GitHub events have different payload structures.

 For example: